-During Red Phase Remote Learning there is no official homeroom to attend.
-Rather, students are expected to be open the Homeroom "Live Stream" at 7:50am and wait for the morning announcements to begin at approximately 7:55am.
+During the yellow phase for those students participating remotely or the red phase when all students are remote, there is no official homeroom to attend.
+Rather, students are expected to open the Homeroom "Live Stream" at 7:50am and wait for the morning announcements to begin at approximately 7:56am.
 In the meantime student should open the Daily Bulletin and read the additional announcements that are in there.
 Once the live stream is over, students are to login to their first period Google Meet.
 Access the live stream announcements and daily bulletin at the following links:

 - Live Stream Morning Announcements